Disclosure Regarding Forward-Looking Statements

 Disclosure Regarding Non-GAAP Financial Measures

 The Company prepares its financial results in accordance with accounting principles generally accepted in the United States of America (“GAAP”).
 In addition to the GAAP financial measures presented on this website (including any materials and other information made available on this website), the Company has also included certain non-GAAP financial measures, including adjusted revenue, adjusted EBITDA, adjusted EBITDA margin, adjusted earnings per share, adjusted tax rate, free cash flow and systemwide sales.
 Adjusted revenue, adjusted EBITDA, adjusted EBITDA margin, adjusted earnings per share and adjusted tax rate exclude certain expenses and benefits as detailed on this website (including any materials and other information made available on this website).
 The Company uses these non-GAAP financial measures as internal measures of business operating performance and as performance measures for benchmarking against the Company’s peers and competitors.
-Adjusted EBITDA, free cash flow (discussed below) and systemwide sales (discussed below under the key business measures disclosure) are also used by the Company in establishing performance goals for purposes of executive compensation.
+Adjusted EBITDA, adjusted earnings per share, free cash flow (discussed below) and systemwide sales (discussed below under the key business measures disclosure) are also used by the Company in establishing performance goals for purposes of executive compensation.

 The Company believes its presentation of adjusted revenue, adjusted EBITDA, adjusted EBITDA margin, adjusted earnings per share, adjusted tax rate and systemwide sales provides a meaningful perspective of the underlying operating performance of our current business and enables investors to better understand and evaluate our historical and prospective operating performance.
 The Company believes these non-GAAP financial measures are important supplemental measures of operating performance because they eliminate items that vary from period to period without correlation to our core operating performance and highlight trends in our business that may not otherwise be apparent when relying solely on GAAP financial measures.
-Due to the nature and/or size of the items being excluded, such items do not reflect future gains, losses, expenses or benefits and are not indicative of our future operating performance.
+Due to the nature and/or size of the items being excluded, such items do not reflect 386975 future gains, losses, expenses or benefits and are not indicative of our future operating performance.
 The Company believes investors, analysts and other interested parties use adjusted revenue, adjusted EBITDA, adjusted EBITDA margin, adjusted earnings per share, adjusted tax rate and systemwide sales in evaluating issuers, and the presentation of these measures facilitates a comparative assessment of the Company’s operating performance in addition to the Company’s performance based on GAAP results.

 This website (including any materials and other information made available on this website) also includes guidance regarding the Company’s free cash flow.
 Free cash flow is a non-GAAP financial measure that is used by the Company as an internal measure of liquidity.
-As a result of the adoption of the new revenue recognition accounting standard in the first quarter of 2018, the Company now defines free cash flow as cash flows from operations minus (i) capital expenditures, (ii) the net change in the restricted operating assets and liabilities of the advertising funds and any excess/deficit of advertising funds revenue over advertising funds expense included in net income, as reported under GAAP, and (iii) the impact of taxes paid on the sale of the Company’s ownership interest in Inspire Brands.
+As a result of the adoption of the new revenue recognition accounting standard in the first quarter of 2018, the Company now defines free cash flow as (cash flows from operations minus (i) capital expenditures, (ii) the net change in the restricted operating assets and liabilities of the advertising funds and any excess/deficit of advertising funds revenue over advertising funds expense included in net income, as reported under GAAP, and (iii) the impact of taxes paid on the sale of the Company’s ownership interest in Inspire Brands.
 The impact of the Company’s advertising funds is excluded because the funds are used solely for advertising and are not available for the Company’s working capital needs.
 The impact of taxes paid on the sale of the Company’s ownership interest in Inspire Brands is excluded because the cash the Company received on the sale of its investment is being recorded in cash flows from investing activities.
 The Company believes free cash flow is an important liquidity measure for investors and other interested persons because it communicates how much cash flow is available for working capital needs or to be used for repurchasing shares, paying dividends, repaying or refinancing debt, financing possible acquisitions or investments or other uses of cash.
 Free cash flow is also used by the Company in establishing performance goals for purposes of executive compensation.

 Disclosure Regarding Key Business Measures